-be possible that conscience torments You have a daughter, a bright and you, she said.
-'If inuendoes do not beautiful daughter who loves you.
-Her please, and parables disturb the peace name is not Jane, but Ida.' of your mind.
-I will speak more directly and to the point.
-Once more, however, I will inquire, if you found the poor unfortunate and once innocent and virtuous girl in tears and left fall into her company and lead her from her laughing? jealousy has terminated in a kind of monomania,' he added. ' Have you no form of expression by which you can make known your feelings? eyes still fastened upon him.
-'I will clined to take the life of him who had ask how long before you will marry the seduced your own daughter?
-I know beautiful Jane? paper and cast them upon her.
-The he could not help showing signs of expression of her countenance was any guilt at the mention of Jane.
-He hung his head for a moment and wondered 'Did you find her in tears, and leave how she could have known that his her laughing?' she asked, in slow, victim's name was Jane.
-That troubled measured accents as if she meant some- him, and he began to think his wife was a witch, or in some way possessed He suddenly started and anxiously supernatural powers.
+paper and cast them upon her.
+The he could not help showing signs of expression of her countenance was any | guilt at the mention of Jane.
+He hung his head for a moment and wondered 'Did you find her in tears, and leave how she could have known that his was a witch, or in some way possessed He suddenly started and anxiously supernatural powers.
 At last he congazed upon her.
-The question struck cluded she must have accidentally hit 'I might as well laugh as weep at 'Find her in tears, and leave her your strange hallucinations,' he said. present moment.
-'I must confess I have never seen a don't you think she is exceedingly beau- 'I know not who you mean!' he rethe victim of his vile passions.
+The question struck cluded she must have accidentally hit him with great surprise, and for a upon the name.
+He raised his head moment threw him off his guard; but and laughed; but it was evidently a 'I might as well laugh as weep at 'Find her in tears, and leave her your strange hallucinations,' he said. present moment.'
+'I must confess I have never seen a don't you think she is exceedingly beau- 'I know not who you mean!' he replied; still believing she did not know the victim of his vile passions.
 'Perhaps you don't,' she added.
-'But ing her eyes upon him in a fixed gaze. | may the arrows of conviction transfix I am not at all pleased with such your soul and your conscience array It is, indeed, terrible to reflect upon 'I suppose not, and perhaps it may such conduct as you are guilty of.- 'And what of all that?' he asked .-Do not I treat her as a kind father should treat her?'
-'Yes; but suppose a libertine should the paths of virtue as you have led the 'I certainly begin to believe that your daughter of others?
-Would you not then feel as if the libertine had committed a very deep and dark crime?-And why is your daughter's virtue and happiness more valuable than that of 'Surely I have,' she replied, with her others?
-Would you not be almost insuch questions must go home to your With all his powers of self-control heart and conscience, if any you have. me of crimes? he asked.
+'Butyour countenance gives the lie to your 'I am not at all pleased with such your soul and your conscience array It is, indeed, terrible to reflect upon I suppose not, and perhaps it may such conduct as you are guilty of.- 'And what of all that?' he asked.- 'Yes; but suppose a libertine should the paths of virtue as you have led the 'I certainly begin to believe that your daughter of others?
+Would you not jealousy has terminated in a kind of then feel as if the libertine had commonomania,' he added. ' Have you no mitted a very deep and dark crime ?form of expression by which you can And why is your daughter's virtue and happiness more valuable than that of 'Surely I have,' she replied, with her others?
+Would you not be almost ineves still fastened upon him.
+I will clined to take the life of him who had ask how long before you will marry the seduced your own daughter?
+I know such questions must go home to your With all his powers of self-control heart and conscience, if any you have. me of crimes?' he asked.
 'Wait until Clark.
-I have done such deeds, and then it will be time enough to question me as you now have.'
+I have done such deeds, and then it will be time enough to question me as you now have."
 'The time has already come when such questions ought to be asked,' she added.
 'You can deceive me no longer.
 I blame myself for not finding you out before.
-Many years you have been running after other women and destroying the character and happiness of the virtuous and innocent.
+Many vears you have been running after other women and destroying the character and happiness of the virtuous and innocent.
 How will your daughter feel when she learns your true character?
-Can she, innocent, virtuous and kind-hearted, love and respect husband. such a father?
-O, no, her soul abhors sin in every form, and especially will she abhor the sin that so easily besets forever too late!' were guilty? he asked; feeling the them so unsocial. force of her words, and wishing to turn it in another direction.
-Because there is no doubt of your guilt; and there is one witness who will swear to it,' she replied.
+Can she, innocent, virtuous and kind-hearted, love and respect such a father?
+O, no, her soul abhors forever too late!' were guilty? he asked; feeling the them so unsocial. force of her words, and wishing to turn it in another direction.

+swear to it, she replied.

 'One witness!' he repeated.
 'What do you mean by such insinuations?

-I will not insinuate, but speak out Ida. frankly,' she added.
-'Yes, there is name is Jane Clark!'
-He suddenly started as if a sharp instrument had been thrust into him in spite of all his power of self-possession make, and remained silent.
+'I will not insinuate, but speak out Ida. frankly,' she added.
+'Yes, there is 'I one swift witness against you, and her not me, replied the mother.
+Every name is Jane Clark!'
+He suddenly started as if a sharp inmake, and remained silent.

 'You are touched to the quick, and God knows your guilt,' she said, rising, and leaving the room.